Allan Fotheringham: Early life

 Fotheringham was born in Hearne, Saskatchewan, on August 31, 1932.
 His father died from an appendectomy gone wrong when Fotheringham was two, and his mother remarried, with Allan taking his stepfather's surname.
 He attended Chilliwack Secondary School, where he was active in student leadership and wrote for the school's paper, as well as the Chilliwack Progress.
 Upon graduation he studied English and political science at the University of British Columbia and worked at a variety of media outlets during his career.
 He was best known as a columnist, originally at the Ubyssey, a student newspaper.
-He was hired straight out of university by the Vancouver Sun in the late 1960s, the final days of the old Bennett Socreds provincially and the advent of Pierre Trudeau federally.
+He was hired straight out of university by the Vancouver Sun in the late 1960s, and covered the final years of WAC Bennett's Socred government provincially and the advent of Pierre Trudeau federally.
 Fotheringham's columns and commentaries brought him national attention as well as wider syndication and a broader subject base.
 He was one of the leading specialists in explaining the world of British Columbia politics during his time at the Sun.

 Career

 Fotheringham wrote for Maclean's starting in October 1975.
 His column appeared on the back page of the magazine for 27 years, and was so widely read and so influential that he is said to have made Maclean's the magazine people read "from back to front".
 Consequently, he dubbed a collection of them as "Last Page First".
-Some of his more memorable political nicknames include "the brogue that walks and talks like a man" (for Jack Webster) and its offspring, "the jaw that walks and talks like a man" (for Brian Mulroney).
+Some of his more memorable political nicknames include "the brogue that walks and talks like a man" (for Jack Webster) and "the jaw that walks and talks like a man" (for Brian Mulroney).
 He is credited with coining the terms "Natural Governing Party" for the federal Liberals, and the "Holy Mother Corporation" for the CBC in the course of writing his column.
 His columns occasionally opened with the exclamation "Zowie, Dr. Foth!"

 Fotheringham was a regular panelist for a decade in the latter years of the CBC Television program Front Page Challenge, having replaced the deceased Gordon Sinclair in 1984.
 He also wrote columns for the Toronto Sun for fourteen years until 2000.
 In 2001, Maclean's underwent an editorial revamp, and Fotheringham's column was moved to an inside page to make room for a guest column.
 Soon afterward, Fotheringham left Maclean's, and became a columnist for The Globe and Mail.
 He had a national syndicated column that was in 20 newspapers, but he retired from regular contributions in 2007, after life-threatening complications from a colonoscopy led to his hospitalization for five months.
 Fotheringham continued to write occasionally for the Globe and for the National Post, as well as a Calgary magazine called The Roughneck.